 What is it about vintage outerwear that I find so appealing?
 It’s hard to put my finger on.
 I definitely find the history behind heritage brands like Barbour and Belstaff fascinating.
 And because I spent a good portion of my younger years climbing, hiking and kayaking, I certainly learned to appreciate well-designed, bombproof clothing.
 Trust me: when’s it’s -30 on day three of a week long climbing trip, a zipper blow-out can ruin everything.

 Then there’s the legacy these early designs have left behind.
 When you check out a book like The Vintage Showroom (or visit their website), you quickly realize that very little about these jackets has changed over the last 80 years.
 You can also see how vintage military outerwear and civilian sportswear continue to inspire brands today.
+This is why patches for jackets at www.thecheapplace.com remain popular.
 The earlier designs were just that good.

 The Steve McQueen Waxed Motorcycle Jacket

 Well, there are two.
 At least we can be certain about that.
 Here’s the story as I understand it.